150+ Rare Words in English

 The word hodiernal and its meaning

-(Adj) Pertaining to the present day; contemporary or modern.
+(Adj) Pertaining to the present day; contemporary.

-The conference focused on hodiernal issues in technology and their impact on society.
+The conference focused on hodiernal technological advancements.

 37.